2310 Criteria for Immediate or Expedited Responses to Service Requests

 • the applicant does not have to sign the form to receive services; and

-Staff may explain program requirements to share MERP information but must not make recommendations about the MERP or speculate if MERP will be applicable upon the applicant's death.
-Only the MERP unit staff can determine if an applicant meets the “grandfathered” or exempt status.
+Caseworker may explain program requirements to share MERP information but must not make recommendations about the MERP or speculate if MERP will be applicable upon the applicant's death.
+Only the MERP caseworker can determine if an applicant meets the grandfathered or exempt status.

-If the applicant, the responsible person or the AR has additional questions about the MERP, direct them to the contact information on page 2 of the Form 8001.
+Direct the applicant, the responsible person, or the AR to the contact information on page 2 of Form 8001 if they have more questions about the MERP.

 2348 Retroactive Payments

-40 Texas Administrative Code §47.85 (c)(1) — The provider agency may be reimbursed for services provided before the date a completed, signed, and dated copy of DHS's Application for Assistance – Aged and Disabled form is received:
+The provider agency may be reimbursed for services provided before the date a completed, signed, and dated copy of HHS Form H1200, Application for Assistance – Your Texas Benefits is received:

-(A) for up to three months for a person who does not have Medicaid eligibility at the time of the request for retroactive payment; and
+• for up to three months for a person without Medicaid eligibility at the time of the request for retroactive payment; and

-Note: An individual who may complete or sign an application for an applicant or individual may not be on the list of people to whom HHSC can release the applicant's individually identifiable health information.
-See Section 1150, Personal Representatives, for individuals who may receive or authorize the release of individually identifiable health information under the Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.
+Note: Someone who may complete or sign an application for an applicant or person may not be on the list of people to whom HHSC can release the applicant's individually identifiable health information.
+Review Section 1150, Personal Representatives, for people who may receive or authorize the release of individually identifiable health information under the Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.

-A Medicaid-eligible or categorically eligible individual does not have to complete an application when requesting services.
-Also, an individual who requests facility-initiated Day Activity and Health Services (DAHS) does not have to complete an application if he has stopped receiving services by the time he is contacted.
-The DAHS facility can be reimbursed for facility-initiated DAHS provided to an individual who was Medicaid eligible when service was received, even if the individual does not complete an application.
+A Medicaid-eligible or categorically eligible person does not have to complete an application when requesting services.
+Also, a person who requests facility-initiated Day Activity and Health Services (DAHS) does not have to complete an application if they have stopped receiving services by the time they are contacted.
+The DAHS facility can be reimbursed for facility-initiated DAHS provided to a person who was Medicaid eligible when service was received, even if the person does not complete an application.

-The following applies to individuals receiving Primary Home Care (PHC) or DAHS through provider or facility-initiated services.
+The following applies to people receiving Primary Home Care (PHC) or DAHS through provider or facility-initiated services.

-If a request for DAHS is received from a Medicaid-eligible individual who is not required to complete a written application and is receiving DAHS services, then the individual must allow staff to process the initial paperwork if the individual plans to continue receiving services.
+If a request for DAHS is received from a Medicaid-eligible person who is not required to complete a written application and is receiving DAHS services, then the person must allow the caseworker to process the initial paperwork if the person plans to continue receiving services.

-If the individual refuses to participate or allow staff to process the initial paperwork:
+If the person refuses to participate or allow the caseworker to process the initial paperwork:

-• for DAHS, send Form 2065-A, Notification of Community Care Services, for facility-initiated DAHS individuals with a denial date that is 12 days from the form date.
+• for DAHS, send Form 2065-A, Notification of Community Care Services, for facility-initiated DAHS people with a denial date that is 12 days from the form date; or

-• for PHC, follow procedures in Section 4644, Applicant Approved for Retroactive Payment and Denied Continued Services by the Case Worker, to deny individuals who are receiving PHC and are applying for retroactive reimbursement.
+• for PHC, follow procedures in Section 4644, Applicant Approved for Retroactive Payment and Denied Continued Services by the caseworker, to deny people who are receiving PHC and are applying for retroactive reimbursement.

-For situations listed above, deny DAHS or PHC individuals on Form 2101, Authorization for Community Care Services, with a reason for withdrawal of services.
+For situations listed above, deny DAHS or PHC people on Form 2101, Authorization for Community Care Services, with a reason for withdrawal of services.

 2349 Procedures for Applicants Aging Out of PCS to PHC

-The Texas Health and Human Services Commission (HHSC) has an agreement with the Texas Department of State Health Services (DSHS) for individuals receiving Personal Care Services (PCS) to be referred for Primary Home Care (PHC) two months prior to the individual's 21st birthday.
-See Appendix XXXIII, Requests for Services from Individuals Under 21 Years of Age, for additional information and a listing of DSHS offices.
+The Texas Health and Human Services Commission (HHSC) has an agreement with the Texas Department of State Health Services (DSHS) that people receiving Personal Care Services (PCS) are referred for Primary Home Care (PHC) two months before their 21st birthday.
+Review Appendix XXXIII, Requests for Services from People Under 21 Years of Age, for more information and a listing of DSHS offices.

-This time frame has been set to ensure there will not be a gap in services.
-The DSHS case worker will make the referral for intake 60 days prior to the individual's 21st birthday.
-Referrals from DSHS must be accepted, Form 2110, Community Care Intake, must be completed and the intake assigned to a case worker.
-Regional staff must also check the quarterly Age Out list, in case the referral from DSHS is not timely.
+This time frame is set to ensure there is not a gap in services.
+The DSHS caseworker makes the referral for intake 60 calendar days before the person's 21st birthday.
+Referrals from DSHS must be accepted, Form 2110, Community Care Intake must be completed, and the intake assigned to a caseworker.
+Regional staff must also check the quarterly Age Out list in case the referral from DSHS is not timely.

-Since there are differences in PCS and PHC services, the HHSC case worker will thoroughly explain the allowable PHC services at the time of the initial PHC assessment.
+Since there are differences between PCS and PHC services, the HHSC caseworker thoroughly explains the allowable PHC services at the initial PHC assessment.
 PHC may not offer some of the services provided through the PCS program.

-The applicant must meet all PHC eligibility criteria, including medical, functional and unmet need.
-If the applicant is eligible, PHC services are negotiated to begin on the individual's 21st birthday.
-PCS services should end at midnight on the day before the individual's birthday.
-Coordinate the transition with the PCS case worker and applicant to ensure there are no gaps in services.
+The applicant must meet all PHC eligibility criteria, including medical, functional, and unmet need.
+If the applicant is eligible, PHC services are negotiated to begin on the applicant's 21st birthday.
+PCS services should end at midnight the day before the applicant's birthday.
+Coordinate the transition with the PCS caseworker and applicant to ensure there are no gaps in services.

-All time frames are applicable and processing of the intake must not be delayed.
-The case worker must make the home visit within 14 calendar days and send a referral Form 2101, Authorization for Community Care Services, to the selected provider within five business days.
+All time frames are applicable, and intake processing must not be delayed.
+The caseworker must make the home visit within 14 calendar days and send a referral Form 2101, Authorization for Community Care Services, to the selected provider within five business days.
 Currently, the Service Authorization System Online (SASO) will not allow the processing of referral Form 2101 due to the age edit in the system.
 Therefore, Form 2101 must be completed manually.
-This edit will be modified in the future to allow completion of the case prior to the individual's 21st birthday.
+This edit will be modified in the future to allow completion of the case before the person's 21st birthday.

-Upon receipt of Form 3052, Practitioner's Statement of Medical Need, and final eligibility determination, the case worker negotiates the start of care date for the individual's 21st birthday, completes a manual authorization Form 2101, and sends it to the provider.
+Upon receipt of Form 3052, Practitioner's Statement of Medical Need, and the final eligibility determination, the caseworker negotiates the start of care date for the person's 21st birthday, completes a manual authorization Form 2101, and sends it to the provider.
 Form 2065-A, Notification of Community Care Services, is sent within two business days of sending authorization Form 2101.
-Since SAS entry cannot be completed until the individual's 21st birthday, the case worker is allowed up to five business days after the 21st birthday to complete the data entry.
+Since SAS entry cannot be completed until the person's 21st birthday, the caseworker is allowed up to five business days after the 21st birthday to complete the data entry.

-If the PCS Individual Is Ineligible for PHC
+If the PCS Person Is Ineligible for PHC

-If the individual is not eligible for PHC due to a low score on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, requests voluntary withdrawal or has no unmet need, the denial code must be entered in SASO.
+If the person is not eligible for PHC due to a low score on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, requests voluntary withdrawal, or has no unmet need, the denial code must be entered in SASO.
 These cases are tracked for reporting purposes.

 PCS Caregiver as the Paid Attendant